Ontario Immigrant Nominee Program: Who can apply

-The Ministry of Citizenship and Immigration (MCI) is the first point of contact and referral for companies or individual investors making an investment in Ontario who want to facilitate the permanent resident status of needed employees.
+The Ministry of Citizenship, Immigration and International Trade is the first point of contact and referral for companies or individual investors making an investment in Ontario who want to facilitate the permanent resident status of needed employees.

 To qualify, investments must be of significant importance to Ontario and must create jobs for Ontarians.
 New investments and expansions to current operations are eligible.
 Investments need to meet the following eligibility guidelines:

 - The investment must receive an official endorsement from another Ontario ministry at the Deputy Minister level for the investment and the number of key positions requested.
 For more information about the endorsement process, please visit the How to apply section.

 - The amount of the investment is at least $3,000,000.